 a.
 What layout did they use?
-If they didn't use a standard spoke layout, does their justification make sense?
+Does their choice and justification make sense?

 2. Soils

 - a.
 If a hydric soil indicator is noted, does it align with the horizon description information and picture? - b.
 Do most horizon textures match the major soil type?